LinShi11/csci-476-594-spring2021-private/lab07/README.md

 ```
 ![](task2-1.PNG)

 Up to this point, we are doing the same thing as above.
-Next, we are going to add the suffix and concatenating it:
+Next, we are going to add the suffix and concatenate it:

 ```
 [04/15/21]seed@VM:~/.../lab07$ echo -n "end" > suffix.txt